callmecavs/handmade-fs/README.md

 Accepts a path to an existing folder, relative to the root of the build.

-Recursively reads contents of all files within, populating the build object with the file data.
+Reads contents of all files within, populating the build object with the file data.

 ```javascript
 const handmade = require('handmade')